joyrider3774/crisp-game-lib-portable-sdl/README.md

 - HiScore saving
 - Works on many chinese emulation handhelds if you crosscompile (rg35xx sp, rg35xx plus, trimui smart pro, rgb30, ..)

+see [src/cglpSDL3](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/tree/main/src/cglpSDL3) for SDL 3 Port
+- keyboard, mouse or gamepads support using Gamepad Api
+- Sound support
+- Extra added games
+- Sections inside the menu's
+- Ability to have more than 16 games in the menu
+- Ability to switch between dark color mode enabled or not
+- Ability to switch between dark color mode enabled or not
+- Overlays like small glow effects, pixel grid or crt effect saved per game
+- HiScore saving

-**Prebuild versions of the SDL2 port are available in the [release Section](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/releases/latest/).**
+**Prebuild versions of the SDL3 port are available in the [release Section](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/releases/latest/).**

 Controls:
 - Keyboard Controls: X, C, S, D, G, ESC, PageUp, PageDown and arrow keys